 Safety Always – For Our Crew and Your Roofing Project

-Roofing contractors need to stop when they loose daylight.
+Roofing contractors need to stop when they loose daylight, which is more common in the fall and winter.
 This protects roofers from injury and also avoids potential errors when they can’t see your work well enough to be absolutely accurate.

 A rooftop is dangerous in any weather, but ice is a showstopper.
 If there is ice, your project will be put on hold until it thaws.
 There are safety regulations and plain common sense.
-Aside from that, some materials would be damaged during installation at the wrong temperature.
-We want to be sure your roof lasts as long as possible
+Aside from that, some materials would be damaged during installation at the wrong temperatures.
+We optimize your installation to be certain your roof lasts as long as possible

 On the other end of the spectrum, when it is over 75 degrees on the roof then roofers are required by OSHA to drink plenty of fluids and rest in the shade when they are overheated; this means more breaks than usual.
 In the heat of summer it is common for roofers to stop around 1pm

 If the workers on your roof and the roofers across the street are working differently, here are some considerations:

 - The temperature on the roof is at least 15 degrees hotter than on your lawn; if you are using materials in a dark color then it could feel like it is 20 or 30 degrees hotter.